danielgafni/website/www/content/blog/cloud-computing-eks-part-1/index.md

 ## GPU nodes

-If you are doing maching learning, chances are you will need GPUs in your cluster!
+If you are doing machine learning, chances are you will need GPUs in your cluster!

 Here is how we can setup a GPU-compatible `EC2NodeClass` with Karpenter: